jvalentino/sys-juliet-rest-doc/README.md

 # System Juliet REST

-This application serves as the restful services as part of the overall https://github.com/jvalentino/sys-juliet project.
+This application serves as the restful services as part of the overall https://github.com/jvalentino/sys-juliet project as they relate to documents.
 For system level details, please see that location.

 Prerequisites